LiveMyKarma/OracleCommerceCRS-vagrantbox/README.md

 It is a work in progress.
 Feel free to download and use it (which will require manual installation at this point).

 I will be highly grateful to your feedback and contributions.
+Send me a message at oraclecommercedev@googlegroups.com

 ## Prerequisites